vishvAsa/AgamaH/AryaH/hinduism/branches/brAhma/yoga-vAsiShTha-shAstram/satyanArAyaNa-shAstrI/talks.md

 ## PRAHLĀDŌPĀKHYĀNAM

-W

-E WILL TAKE UP A CHAPTER FROM UPASHAMA prakarana from Yōgavāsiṣṭha for our discussion and deliberate.
+WE WILL TAKE UP A CHAPTER FROM UPASHAMA prakarana from Yōgavāsiṣṭha for our discussion and deliberate.
 The chapter is that of Prahlada.The purpose of our study is limited to the saadhana part and we are not interested in the story as such.
 How the text deliberates on the aspect of liberation and search for ‘Self’ is more important.

 There is an interesting story of Prahlaada who is an established Vishnu bhakta and his bhakti, devotion was of that order that whenever he thought of the Lord, the Lord would appear before him.
 He notices that his mind is absolutely at peace and serene during the hours of worship.
 Subsequent to this he observes that his mind getting unsettled – किंचित् डोलायितम् मनः - kiṁcit ḍōlāyitam manaḥ, mind is disturbed a little.
 Although he is fine and peaceful, there is still unrest in some corner of the mind.
 There is an oscillation and he tries to ask his Master Vishnu for a solution.
 He was having doubts about mystery of creation.
 Even devotion to God cannot give us paramaśānti – परमशान्ति, eternal bliss as there is some mystery which does not get solved.
 In the blank hours after pooja, he starts thinking about this status as what is “he”?
 What is the purpose or goal of this life?
 Such questions come to all of us.
 Imagine the plight of a सात्विक् - sātvik, a pious man, who is unable to solve doubts about the aspect of creation during his leisure hours.